panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `1` and `2` are keys in `numbersMap`.
 The type of these keys, *number*, remains unchanged.

-You can use any key type in Maps: numbers, booleans, and classic strings and symbols.
+You can use any key type in maps: numbers, booleans, and classic strings and symbols.

 ```javascript{6}
 const booleansMap = new Map();